scala-steward/izumi-r2/doc/microsite/src/main/tut/logstage/00_logstage.md

 Note:

 1. JSON formatter is type aware!
+Conversion rules to JSON are controlled by `LogstageCodec` typeclass, e.g. Scala collections (`just_a_list`) are converted to JSON arrays.
+By default, objects are converted using `.toString`.
 2. Each JSON message contains `@class` field with holds a unique `event class` identifier.
    All events produced by the same source code line will share the same `event class`.